rutvik5/ncsu-csc582-interactive-narrative/interactive-fiction-game/README.md

 ## Haunted House

 This is interactive narrative fiction game based on a short film- The Maiden (Director- Michael Chaves) built using Twine.
 It showcases the different characteristics of an interactive narrative game.
 The user can choose form a set of options to determine how the story progresses forward.
 The game has multiple endings.
 The time required to play the entire game (including all endings) is 20 mins.
+The screenshots of the game can be found in the screenshots folder

 Twine is an open-source tool for telling interactive, nonlinear stories. (https://twinery.org/)